mindbox-cloud/Mindbox.DiagnosticContext/README.md

 ```
 The final metric name will look like: `diagnosticcontext_metric_name_[metric]_projectSystemName`.
 For example, if we want to build a pie based on the time spent, then we need to use the metric: `diagnosticcontext_metric_name_processingtime_projectSystemName`.
 The names of the steps will be recorded on the labels.
-The example shows one step: `some_step` - it will go to the label.
+The example shows one step: `some_step` - it will go to the label `step`.

 * Prometheus, unlike Relic, has a set of counters that differ in the name label.
 This metric is named: `diagnosticcontext_metricName_counters_projectSystemName`.
 In other words, counters is appended to the metric name specified when the `DiagnosticContext` was created.
 If you need to find out the value of a specific counter, you need to make the following request: `diagnosticcontext_metricName_counters_projectSystemName{name=~"counter_name"}`.

 Example:
 ```csharp
 using var diagnosticContext = diagnosticContextFactory.CreateDiagnosticContext("metric_name");